 Instructs the student in the preparation of breads, pastries, baked desserts, candies, frozen confections, and sugar work.
 Applies scientific principles and techniques of baking.
 Promotes the knowledge/skills required to prepare baked items, pastries and confections.
-Lecture 2 hours.
-Laboratory 3 hours.
-Total 5 hours per week.
-(3 credits)

-HRI 134- Food and Beverage Service Management
+HRI 134 - Food and Beverage Service Management

 Provides a conceptual and technical framework for managing the service of meals in a variety of commercial settings.
 Studies the integration of production and service delivery, guest contact dynamics, reservations management and point-of-sale systems.
-Lecture 2-3 hours.
-Laboratory 1-3 hours.
-Total 3-5 hours per week.
-3 credits